sparkney/danceguide/index.md

 Dance is an open source, very simple, yet powerful, component based architecture for developing web applicatoins in pure Java.

-....As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.
+...As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.

 # Features
 TODO: Break up into subcategories.